getong/getong_code_snippet/erlang_code/ejabberd_shaper.md

 ```
 copy from lager_util.erl

-The code style is much the same with `ejabberd_shaper.erl`,.
+The code style is much the same with `ejabberd_shaper.erl`.
+Make the config data in the data state, and check some value with it.